Yakubu-Moshood/O-Brein_Enterprises_Sales_Analysis_Dashboard/README.md

 Some DAX expressions were used to calculate new measures and create a date calendar to help with this analysis.
 These DAX expressions can be found here [here]

-EXECUTIVE SUMMARY
-Overview Of Findings
-Sales and quantity have shown strong growth this year, with a 20% increase in sales and a 27% increase in quantity sold; however, profitability has declined by 27%, suggesting margin pressures.
-The West and East regions lead in sales growth but face significant drops in profit, indicating a need to optimize costs or pricing strategies.
-California, New York, and Texas are top-performing states, while lower-sales states like Arizona and Michigan present growth opportunities.
-Seasonal trends are evident, with peak sales in summer months, particularly in the East and West regions, guiding potential timing for inventory and promotional efforts.

-Below is the overview page from the PowerBI dashboard.
-The entire interactive dashboard can be downloaded here [here]

 Sales Trends:
 From 2021 to 2024, O'Brian Enterprises has demonstrated a steady upward trend in sales across all regions, reflecting strong market demand and effective sales strategies in specific areas.
 Sales have grown by 20% year-over-year in 2024, with each region contributing to this increase: